the Spirit Watch

 The question revolves around whether their assumption about overeating and sin is legitimately based upon sound Biblical precept.
 In this case, Shamblin's student takes the verse at face value the same way Shamblin herself had and automatically assumes that "overeating" was sinful and that the Bible said so.
 While overindulgence is a sign of carnal license here and in other places in the Bible, the context of Ezekiel's prophecy was to record the word of the Lord, in which Yahweh indicts Jerusalem, Samaria and Sodom for their apostasy against Him.
 This was a complete societal rebellion against any godly restraint, a rejection of His law that regulated the diet as well as one's sexual and interpersonal desires.
 The sin of Sodom involved a complete abandonment to gluttonous impulse in which ravenous appetites ran wild.
 The kind of "surfeiting" and "gluttony" that took place in the ancient world was an orgy of frenzied degree that often led to dire physical illness and injury as well as a general deadening to spiritual and physical restraint (as warned against by Jesus in Luke 21:32).
 While such gluttonous behavior then harmed one's self and others, Yahweh's judgment was not specifically aimed at "overfeeding" as much as the underlying uncontrolled lust that inspired it.
 Many people today are dominated by the same kind of excess today in other areas like money, sex, relationships and material things, and as we study Ezekiel 16 along with the many other verses mentioned in the Bible about overindulgence, we find that God's decrees against them are binding upon all who give in to it in any form.
 The world is under His judgment for its rejection of His righteousness and mercy extended to it and its devotion to gross carnality.
 That is the central truth of Ezekiel 16, a sobering point Shamblin and her student miss by their narrow association of sin with "overfeeding."

 The problem of excess weight in modern Western society isn't caused by the kind of grotesque surfeiting that the ancient societies such as Sodom engaged in which we've described above.
 They are caused primarily by the intake of excessively fatty foods and our sedentary lifestyle as well as emotional eating stemming from stress and physiological factors that stifle bodily metabolism, thus leading to retention of body fat.
 These are the primary reasons why people are overweight and even grossly obese.
-We won't argue the point that there are some people who are out of control with food in their lives due to a deep and morbid obsession with it that does stem from uncontrolled desire, and for them, this could truly be a manifestation of sin which should be addressed by loving counsel (Romans 14:1), but this is not what is behind the struggles of the vast amount of overweight people seeking weight loss.
+We won't argue the point that there are people who are out of control of food due to a deep and morbid obsession with it that does stem from uncontrolled desire, and for them, this could truly be a manifestation of sin which should be addressed by loving counsel (Romans 14:1), but this is not what is behind the struggles of the vast amount of overweight people seeking weight loss.
 To assert so, as Shamblin does, is more proof of how out of touch with reality she actually is and more documentation as to her cultic black and white worldview.
 In fact, people coming to a Weigh Down encounter are among the millions of Americans who do make efforts to lose weight by self control of a hundred different diet persuasions and have typically been exercising, dieting and pursuing self-control for many years!
 Listening to the testimonies of many RF members online proves that abundantly as well.

 Shamblin exploits the misguided conclusion of her student to "prove" that Ezekiel 16:49 shows that "overeating is a sin" to further the phobic angle of her religion and philosophy.
 There can't be anything more terrifying for an obese man or woman to discover in the midst of their WDW class busywork what Shamblin teaches, that they are actually sinful objects of God's wrath because of their being overweight.
 The fear imparted to one's very body mass index by such a grotesquely unfounded claim certainly are potent ways to drive them in to deeper obedience to the arbitrary demands of their Weigh Down group coordinators.
 Because they want to keep the warm glow of fellowship around them and become like their skinnier, hipper and "holier" new friends, especially the "victorious" Ms. Gwen, it is a diabolically powerful motivation to stick with the diet as well as the relationships they've formed, no matter how abusive they become.
 This is life in the Cultworld - and the band played on.